 As a graduate student in the Department you will be encouraged to develop your talents as an independent scientist.
 All students begin with intensive exposure to biological sciences through training in our core course, which covers material related to all of the fields of biology mentioned above, and then move on to more specialized courses.

 The Department occupies a modern research facility on the Morningside Heights Campus of Columbia University, a comfortable University neighborhood.
 The equipment available to you is state of the art, ranging from oligonucleotide synthesizers to electron microscopes.
 Core facilities for protein biochemistry, cell sorting, transgenic mice and X-ray crystallography are available.
-A well equipped computer facility and the Biology Library are located within the Fairchild Building adjacent to the research laboratories.
+A well equipped computer facility is located within the Fairchild Building adjacent to the research laboratories.
+The new Science and Engineering Library the home to the Digital Science Center is located nearby in the new Northwest Corner Building.

 Financial support for students in the program includes tuition and fee remission and a generous stipend together with University-subsidized housing; this support provides a comfortable standard of living.
 Nearly all students live within walking distance of the campus and the area around the university constitutes a pleasant student and faculty dominated community.